|

 they had received 31 Tigers.

 Großdeutschalnd schwere Panzer Abteilung marking.
+The first six replacements arrived

 at the front on 26 August.
 Further replacements followed in 1944